Mubelotix/wasm-extension-template/README.md

 # WASM Extension Template

-This template allows you to generate a "Hello World" web extension running a **Rust program compiled to WASM**.
-The program will be executed as a **content script**, without the need of being injected into the page.
+Use this template to quickly generate an empty Hello World web extension in Rust.
+This will get your code executed the right way.

 Supports both manifest v2 and v3.